Frequently Asked Questions

 If lands have already been claimed, you will need to find another location.
 BLM maintains a record locations on Legacy Rehost 2000 (LR2000).
 They are available online by geographic report, serial number index, claim name index, and claimant's name index reports.
 The Field Offices also have computers to search for these same reports (i.e., geographic and claimant indices, etc.) for your use.
 If your parcel of land is open to location, the next step is staking the claim.
 Federal law specifies that claim boundaries must be distinctly and clearly marked to be readily identifiable.
 Individual state statutes have more detailed requirements for marking boundaries.
 For specific state requirements contact the local BLM California Field Office or other BLM State Offices.

 - What documentation is required this year?

 Recordation of mining claims - location notices for claims and sites must be recorded with BOTH the county recorder's office AND the BLM State Office.
-ALL CLAIMS AND SITES have 90 days from date of location to record claims.
-File the original notice with the appropriate county recorder (within 90 days from the date of location that you wrote on your Location Notice form), and file a duplicate notice (within the same 90 days of the date of location) with the Bureau of Land Management, California State Office, 2800 Cottage Way Suite W1834, Sacramento, CA 95825.
-You can obtain a Location Notices' forms by calling 916-978-4400.
-Bookmark this webpage: Information page.
+ALL CLAIMS AND SITES must be recorded within 90 days from date of location.
+File the original notice with the appropriate county recorder (within 90 days from the date of location that you wrote on your Location Notice form), and file a duplicate notice (within the same 90 days of the date of location) with the Bureau of Land Management, California State Office, 2800 Cottage Way Suite W1623, Sacramento, CA 95825.
+You can obtain blank Location Notice forms by calling 916-978-4400.
+Bookmark this webpage: Information page .
 This is the Public Room web page.

 For more information, see "Locating a Mining Claim/Site " in the BLM California Web pages.

 - How can I obtain information about surface mining and other mineral resources?

 For information about California sites, visit our surface mining Web page.
 For information about other states, contact the BLM office for that state.

 - What is the cost of an oil and gas lease?